Aephn/insurity-telemetrics-predictor-poc/docs/xgboost_model.md

 ---
 ## Risk → Premium Mapping (Prototype, Dynamic Scaling v2)
-Inference yields `risk_score` predictions which are mapped to a premium multiplier via a *dynamic scaling* mechanism using prediction distribution statistics captured at training time.
+Inference yields `risk_score` predictions which are mapped to a premium multiplier via a *dynamic scaling* mechanism using prediction distribution statistics captured at training time (replacing older fixed-k multiplier logic referenced in some earlier docs).

 ### Stored Distribution Stats
 At model training we persist (`meta.json`):